openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 It accepts the same `integrationID`, `model`, and `autorelease` parameters and creates the same channel types as the **keypad** thing.
 See the **keypad** section above for a full discussion of configuration and use.

-When using auto-discovery, remember to select the correct value for the `model` parameter after accepting the **ttkeypad** thing from the inbox.
-The correct channels will then be automatically configured.

 Component numbering: For button and LED layouts and numbering, see the Lutron Integration Protocol Guide (rev. AA) p.110 (http://www.lutron.com/TechnicalDocumentLibrary/040249.pdf).
 If you are having problems determining which channels have been created for a given keypad model, click on the thing under Configuration/Things in the Paper UI, or run the command `things show <thingUID>` (e.g. `things show lutron:ttkeypad:radiora2:bedroomkeypad`) from the openHAB CLI to list the channels.